ucb-sts/sts/README.md

 $ ./simulator.py
 ```

-This will boot up pox, generate a 20-switch FatTree network, and begin feeding in random inputs.
+This will boot up pox, generate a simple 2-switch mesh topology, and begin feeding in random inputs.

 You can also run STS interactively: